-In connection with the above, online tour operators are currently, and historically, responsible for a large part of the stolen card data.
-International booking sites represent the major part.
+In connection with the above, hotels, online tour operators are currently, and historically, responsible for a large part of the stolen card data.
 Card data is stolen in transit or in data storage, and it results in various sorts of unauthorized CNP-fraud.
-One current trend is manually entered transactions in hotel environment and clean consumer goods (clothing).
-Many of these fraudulent purchases are made in Europe.

-Although these attacks can occur on all payment systems there have been attacks against payment card issuers resulting in serious fraud losses.
+Although these attacks can occur on any payment systems there have been attacks against payment card issuers resulting in serious fraud losses.
 Payment cards with an almost infinite limit are issued by the fraudsters and intercepted, duplicated and distributed within their global fraud network.
 Attacks are organised and occur mainly during periods when fraud monitoring is at a low level, e.g. at night or during weekends.
 After penetrating a system, fraudsters can sometimes wait for months, 'sleeping' inside the system before completing their attack.